brokenhappy/kotlinhax.shadowroutines/docs/topics/coroutines-basics.md

 you allow them to call other suspending functions and run concurrent code inside.

-While the `suspend` keyword is part of the core Kotlin language, most coroutine features are available through the [`kotlinx.coroutines`](https://github.com/Kotlin/kotlinx.coroutines) library.
+While the `suspend` keyword is part of the core Kotlin language, most coroutine features are available through the [`kotlinhax.shadowroutines`](https://github.com/Kotlin/kotlinhax.shadowroutines) library.

-## Add the kotlinx.coroutines library to your project
+## Add the kotlinhax.shadowroutines library to your project

-To include the `kotlinx.coroutines` library in your project, add the corresponding dependency configuration based on your build tool:
+To include the `kotlinhax.shadowroutines` library in your project, add the corresponding dependency configuration based on your build tool:

 <tabs group="build-tool">
 <tab title="Kotlin" group-key="kotlin">